-7. Bass/Center setting (3-pin BCS1, BCS2)
+10. Bass/Center setting (3-pin BCS1, BCS2) (on audio models only)

 These jumpers allow you to select the speaker output for a 6-channel audio system.
-No audio standard exists for the three pick-up surfaces on male audio ports, so it is necessary to switch the jumpers from the default position BASS/CENTER (pins 1-2) to CENTER/BASS (pins 2-3) to re-route signals on the internal leads of the Mic port.
+Switch the jumpers from the CENTER/BASS (pins 1-2) position to BASS/CENTER (pins 2-3) position to re-route signals on the internal leads of the Mic port.